 Self-compassion rituals can make slowing down bearable.
 For many of us, the promise of self-compassion makes sitting in meditation with our troubled minds accessible.
 Self-compassion practices make the journey into the difficult places in our psyches and our bodies one we can feel adequately tooled up to embark on.

 Ritual as Emotional First Aid

 Self-compassion rituals can replace impulse and habitual reactions to difficult emotions and experiences.
-When we have done some personal work and we understand some of our survival responses (fight, flight, freeze, appease, faint, dissociate), we have the opportunity to travel with self-compassion ritual tools and practices we have prepared in advance.
+When we have done some personal work and we have some understanding of our habitual survival responses, we have the opportunity to travel with self-compassion ritual tools and practices we have prepared in advance.
 We can pull our tools of self-compassion out of our kit when we need them.
 We can look to some of these rituals of self-care to tend to us whenever we need to.